Rwanda asylum partnership

 What we’ve done so far

-August 2022 – we submitted a written submission to the House of Lords International Agreements Committee on the Memorandum of Understanding (MoU) for the provision of an asylum partnership arrangement
+August 2022 – we made a written submission to the House of Lords International Agreements Committee on the Memorandum of Understanding (MoU) for the provision of an asylum partnership arrangement

 Read more about our activities related to the Illegal Migration Act.